 In rural Wales, music clubs play a huge part in maintaining live music locally.
-In 2018/19, Rhyl Music Club launched an ambitious and highly successful Beethoven in Wales concert series - featuring all ten of Beethoven’s violin sonatas.
+Rhyl Music Club is running an ambitious and highly successful concert series.

 The three-concert series is being staged by music clubs around Wales, with nine venues taking part from Welshpool to Aberystwyth and beyond.
 Each of the concerts includes a new piece commissioned from Welsh, female composers to offer a counter voice to, and new perspective on, Beethoven.
 The new works are: Rhian Samuel’s new Violin Sonata, which takes ideas from Beethoven and explores the dramatic potential of themes to merge with, overcome or reject one another; Until the Thread Breaks by Sarah Lianne Lewis reflecting on the effect that Beethoven’s deafness had on his art; and Hilary Tann’s First Light, a meditation on Beethoven’s contemplative side.
 Internationally-renowned duo Mary Hofman, violinist, and Richard Ormrod, pianist, who live in Snowdonia are performing the pieces.
 The concert series also includes workshops and talks by the composers.